xieyongliang/amazon-connect-realtime-transcription/README.md

 - (Step 12) The processContactSummary invokes the overlay-audio Lambda that takes the two audio file names, FROM_CUSTOMER and TO_CUSTOMER, and combines them.
 - (Step 13)	The processContactSummary writes the combined audio file to the combined audio S3 bucket.

-The Lambda code expects the Kinesis Video Stream details provided by the Amazon Connect Contact Flow as well as the Amazon Connect Contact Id.
+The Lambda code expects the Kinesis Video Stream details provided by the Amazon Connect Contact Flow as well as the Amazon Connect Contact Id, and the Customer Phone Number.
 The handler function of the Lambda is present in `KVSTranscribeStreamingLambda.java` and it uses the GetMedia API of Kinesis Video Stream to fetch the InputStream of the customer audio call.
 The InputStream is processed using the AWS Kinesis Video Streams provided Parser Library.
 If the `transcriptionEnabled` property is set to true on the input, a TranscribeStreamingRetryClient client is used to send audio bytes of the audio call to Transcribe.
 As the transcript segments are being returned, they are saved in a DynamoDB table having ContactId as the Partition key and StartTime of the segment as the Sort key.
 The audio bytes are also saved in a file along with this and at the end of the audio call, if the `saveCallRecording` property is set to true on the input, the WAV audio file is uploaded to S3 in the provided `RECORDINGS_BUCKET_NAME` bucket.

 See the Amazon Transcribe [streaming documentation](https://docs.aws.amazon.com/transcribe/latest/dg/streaming.html) for the latest supported languages.